 Liposuction New York City with Dr. Cangello

-Liposuction is a medical procedure which removes excess fat deposits that haven’t responded to diet or exercise.
+Liposuction is a medical procedure that removes excess fat deposits that haven’t responded to diet or exercise.
 This treatment improves body contours and proportion and can be performed on most areas of the body, including the face, neck, arms, back, abdomen, chest, and legs.

 You are qualified for fat removal if you have fat deposits that haven’t responded to diet or exercise.
 This procedure is suitable for patients who have good skin tone/elasticity and very minimal skin excess.
 If patients do not possess these characteristics, the skin may not contract properly after the procedure.